-Recommendation 6: The Aircraft Operations Certificate (AOC) holder must conduct a safety risk assessments prior to planned operations within or in the vicinity of volcanic ash.
+Recommendation 6: The Aircraft Operations Certificate (AOC) holder must conduct a safety risk assessments prior to planned operations within or in the vicinity (including flights above and below) of volcanic ash.
 The risk assessment must include all affected stakeholders and must satisfy the acceptable level of safety prescribed by the safety oversight authority.
-The risk assessment must include clearly definable threat scenarios, actions, training and other mitigations.
+The risk assessment must include clearly definable threat scenarios, and must result in recommendations on information to be provided to persons dealing with the risk (e.g. the pilots), on actions, training and other mitigations.